bradleyg/django-s3direct/README.md

     video = S3DirectField(upload_to='videos')
 ```

-## Use the widget in a custom form
+## Use the widget in a custom form outside of admin

 ### forms.py